Which Bible Should I Use?

 Personal side notes:

-I have two KJV's, RSV, Living Bible, Complete Jewish Bible, JPS Tanakh, NJPS Tanakh, NASB study bible, NIV study Bible, and an NKJV regular Bible (and a few others).
-I use the NKJV as my primary Bible.
-I have found that most of the ministers in training at my church (Methodist) gradually do the same.
-At the Messianic Synagogue I attend most people use either the NASB or the Complete Jewish Bible.
+I use the NKJV as my primary English-language Bible and NVI for Spanish.
+(I studied Spanish in high school and college, so I find the text easier to read than, for example, RV-1960.)
+I have found that most of the ministers in training at my church (Methodist) gradually also gravitate to the NKJV.
+At the Messianic Synagogue I attend most people use either the NKJV or the Complete Jewish Bible.

 There are three reasons I mainly use NIV on this website, none having to do with the quality of the translation:

-2. I used to use custom software that ties WordPerfect for DOS to my NIV Bible study software.
-Only the NIV software runs under DOS.
+2. I wrote custom software that tied WordPerfect for DOS to my NIV Bible study software.
+Only the NIV software ran under DOS.

 3. Only my NIV software displays verse numbers in square brackets.
 To maintain continuity of style I have to manually change text I copy from other versions.